 The profit margin between the two options is $13,889.

 With this information Bert must consider other possible outcomes including time period for sales.
 Assuming Easter is in mid April, working capital is tied up from February 1 through mid April or around 75 days.
 The traditional spring time products have a season from February 1 through mid May, 30 days longer.
 This provides a unique advantage to the Easter products.
 Based on prior years, there is no doubt in Bert’s thinking that the traditional product line will sell out.
-So the next question is: At what point will the two options equal each other?
+Therefore, the next question is: At what point will the two options equal each other?

 Since the marginal profit is $13,889 and this is 60% of Easter product sales, or $23,148.
 Therefore, Easter product sales must attain a revenue volume of $125,000 less $23,148 or $101,852 to break even with traditional springtime product sales.

 Based on this, the investment is tempting because the marginal profit is significant.
-So Bert decides to evaluate risk.
+Bert decides to evaluate risk.
 He looks at historical patterns and notices sales for springtime products start in late March and peak in mid April.
 Based on this information, Bert is convinced that he can’t sell all $50,000 of Easter inventory by mid April when Easter actually occurs.
 People don’t decorate their homes after the holiday.
 There is no assurance of a complete inventory turnover with Easter products as with springtime products.
 Worse yet, if his store doesn’t carry the springtime products the customers will go to the competitor to get them risking loyalty.

 Bert’s solution is to be cautious and only invest $5,000 of the working capital investment into the Easter product line reserving $45,000 for the traditional springtime products.
 The margin is the same for both; remember any order less than $50,000 drops margin from 60% to 55%.
 The risk is significantly less and he brings in some new product for his customers.